 I was made redundant in March am I entitled to anything?

 If your employer made you redundant before the scheme was announced but after 28 February you can ask your former employer to reinstate you for the purposes of furlough.
-This also applies if you left voluntarily but your new employer didn’t then had to close down too.
+This also applies if you left voluntarily but your new employer then had to close down too.
+In order to be covered your employer must have made a valid claim for your salary by 10 June,.

 What if I’m off sick?